YutingSheep/cassavapangenome/02.Genome_Quality_Evaluation/README.md

 # Genome Quality Evaluation

 We evaluated the quality of the assembled genomes, with a particular focus on haplotype phasing in heterozygous diploid assemblies.
-To systematically assess assembly quality, we categorized our evaluation into three key metrics: contiguity, completeness, and correctness.
+To systematically assess assembly quality, we categorized our evaluation into 3 Cs metrics: contiguity, completeness, and correctness.

 - [Contiguity](#contiguity)
   - [N50 & L50 (QUAST)](#n50--l50-quast)